To understand it better, let’s try to take a real world example first then we will go to the detail of these two types of scaling.

 - Sends response back to the client

-Now, the client is really impressed with our code so they decided to use and ready to pay us for it.
+Now, the client is really impressed with our code so they decided to use it and are ready to pay us for it.

 Now, let’s consider a scenario.

-This application is running inside our computer and we can’t give our computer to all the customers that they are wanting to use our code/application.
+This application is running on our computer.
+We can’t give our computer to all the customers that they are wanting to use our code/application.

-So, the alternate solution would be to expose our application/code running in the internet as an API and give access to all or our customer so that they can request to our API, our code processes it and sends response back to the customer.
+So, the alternate solution would be to expose our application/code running on the internet as an API and give access to all of our customers.
+That way the customer can send a request to our API.
+Our code processes it and sends a response back to the customer.
 This is fine.

 What happens when there is a power cut or internet connection loss?
-Our computer is not accessible by the customers.
+In this case, the computer is not going to be accessible to the customers.
 Isn’t it?

-We can’t afford to our service go down.
-Because, our customer are paying money to us for the code/application we have written.
+And the important part is that we can’t afford to our service go down.
+Because our customers are paying money to us for the code/application we have written.

 To solve this problem, we will go for the cloud.